electrafrost/malaysia-tax-guide/README.md

 - Strategic considerations, risk mitigation
 - Navigating MyTax Portal

+## Tool

+A tax residency determination schema is in development that walks individuals through the s.7 ITA 1967 tests using their own travel and income data.
+The tool runs locally and privately.
+No personal information is submitted to any server or shared with any third party.
+Will be used in future workshop sessions and is being developed toward an AI-assisted compliance system.

 ## Why this exists

 Most digital nomads in Malaysia are unaware of their filing obligations.
 The 183-day test and foreign income exemption may give false reassurance.
 This guide frames tax around what LHDN actually expects, which is the safer starting point.